The latest motorcycle and scooter registration, licensing and crash data is available on the Transport for NSW, NSW Centre for Road Safety website.

 Crash Data For NSW for 2011

-This year we have been able to provide a more detailed analysis of the crash data compared to the overview last year.
+The 2011 data was the last year we were able to provide a detailed analysis of the crash data.

 The crash data for the period January 1 to December 31 2011 was supplied by the Centre for Road Safety, Transport for NSW, in December 2012.